hbctraining/Intro-to-R/lessons/07_ggplot2.md

 ## Setting up a data frame for visualization

-In this lesson we want to make plots to evaluate the average expression in each sample and its relationsh.
-So, we will be calculating the average expression in each sample and adding that information to the `metadata` data frame.
-In addition, we will be creating another .
-We also want to use the rest of the metadata in the data frame to annotate the plots.
-We are going to generate a data frame that looks something like the image below, and use it as input to ggplot2.
+In this lesson we want to make plots to evaluate the average expression in each sample and its relationship with the age of the mouse.
+So, to this end, we will be adding a couple of additional columns of information to the `metadata` data frame that we can utilize for plotting.

  ![ggscatter1.1](../img/new_metadata.png)